Rapptz/discord.py/docs/api.rst

     :param before: A :class:`Message` of the previous version of the message.
     :param after: A :class:`Message` of the current version of the message.

-.. function:: on_status(member, old_game_id, old_status)

-    Called whenever a :class:`Member` changes their status or game playing status.

-    :param member: The :class:`Member` who has had their status changed.
-    :param old_game_id: The game ID the member had before it changed.
-    :param old_status: The status the member had before it changed.

 .. function:: on_channel_delete(channel)
               on_channel_create(channel)